Skip to main content

 Core governance lens

-What neither Purview, nor Agent 365, nor the Copilot Control System does is make the organizational decision that preceded the technical configuration.
+What neither Purview, nor Agent 365, nor the Copilot Studio admin center does is make the organizational decision that preceded the technical configuration.
 Who decided which sensitivity labels to apply, and on what criteria?
 Who decided which data Copilot and AI agents are explicitly authorized to access?
 Who reviews those decisions when the data estate changes - when a SharePoint site is restructured, when a Teams channel is created, when a project ends and its data becomes stale?
 Those decisions are organizational.
 No platform makes them for you.

 WHAT THE CONTROL PLANE PROVIDES